ejeschke/ginga/doc/manual/concepts.rst

 them in later sessions.

 Another idea embodied in the channel concept is that the user should not have to manage memory usage too explicitly.
-Each channels has a setting that limits how many images it should keep in memory: if the number exceeds the limit Ginga will remove older images and load them back in as needed without user intervention.
+Each channel has a setting that limits how many images it should keep in memory: if the number exceeds the limit Ginga will remove older images and load them back in as needed without user intervention.